TD Ameritrade at a glance

 TD Ameritrade should be in top contention for a spot as your broker, especially if you’re sticking to the funds where the broker charges no fees.

-- If you’re not sticking to fee-free ETFs, you’ll pay a trading commission that’s on the higher end of peers, but that’s not a huge difference unless you’re trading frequently.
+- If you’re a mutual fund investor and aren't sticking to fee-free funds, you’ll likely pay a trading commission that’s on the higher end of peers.

 - With its full range of services, professional-level tools, extensive research and educational offerings, TD Ameritrade is a great selection for investors just starting out, as well as more advanced hands.